Computer Science (BSCS)

 B.S.C.S.
 Student Outcomes

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
+Students in this program will be able to:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.